 Cash consideration received from employees when they exercise the options is credited to share capital.
 Compensation expense is recognized for Canfor's contributions to the Employee Share or Unit Purchase Plans when they are made.

-Compensation expense is recognized for Canfor's Deferred Share Unit Plans when the deferred share units are granted, and changes in market value of the underlying shares are reflected in earnings at the end of each period.
+Compensation expense is recognized for Canfor's Deferred Share Unit Plans when the deferred share units are granted, and changes in market value of the underlying shares are reflected in earnings.